-EBITDA Reference rate sheet date

-EUR m -10% +10% -10% +10%

-Liabilities from obligation to acquire non-controlling interests -4.7 4.7 5.1 -4.2
+EBITDA Reference rate at balance sheet date EUR/TRY EUR m -10% +10% -10% +10% Liabilities from obligation to acquire non-controlling interests -4.7 4.7 5.1 -4.2

 7.12 Income Tax

 The recognition and subsequent measurement of current and deferred taxes are subject to uncertainties due to complex tax regulations in different national jurisdictions that furthermore are subject to constant change.
 The management bases its planning on the assumption that it has made a reasonable estimate of tax-related uncertainties.
 However, due to these existing tax uncertainties, there is the risk that deviations between the actual results and the assumptions made could have an effect on the recognised tax liabilities and deferred taxes.